StoneOrbits/VortexEngine/docs/menus.md

 </style>

 # Menus
-The menus provide a way to use the navigation buttons to customize your Vortex Device and manage its configuration.
+The menus provide a way to customize your Vortex Device and manage its configuration.

-Each Vortex Device offers the same menus, with the only differences in menu behaviour coming from the varying LED counts and orientations.
+Each Vortex Device offers the same functionality and menus, with the only differences in menu behaviour coming from the varying LED counts and orientations.

 ## Using Menus
-To enter a menu, switch to a mode you'd like to edit and then hold the navigation button until the LEDs blink white.
+To enter a menu, cycle to the mode you'd like to edit and then hold the navigation button until the LEDs blink white.
+Using short clicks, navigate to the color that corresponds to the menu you'd like to open and long click to select it.

 The <span style="color: #00ff00;">Color Select</span>, <span style="color: #3366ff;">Pattern Select</span>, <span style="color: #ffffff;">Randomizer</span>, and <span style="color: #00ffff;">Mode Sharing</span> menus will only affect this mode.

 <span style="color: #ff0000;">Factory Reset</span> and <span style="color: #ffff00;">Global Brightness</span> will apply to the entire device.

-Using short clicks, navigate to the color that corresponds to the menu you'd like and long click to select it.

 ## Selecting LEDs

-Three menus allow you to choose specific LEDs: <span style="color: #00ff00;">Color Select</span>, <span style="color: #3366ff;">Pattern Select</span>, and <span style="color: #ffffff;">Randomizer</span>.
+Three menus allow you to choose specific LEDs upon entering: <span style="color: #00ff00;">Color Select</span>, <span style="color: #3366ff;">Pattern Select</span>, and <span style="color: #ffffff;">Randomizer</span>.

-Upon entering one of these menus, the first step is _LED selection_.
-You decide which LEDs the menu will affect when making changes.
+After selecting the menu, you decide which LEDs the menu will affect when making changes.

 - **Short click** to cycle through the available LED groups.
 - **Long click** to confirm your selection and proceed into the menu.